ibm-cloud-docs/openwhisk/z_archive_cloud_object_storage_actions.md

 ### Action parameters

 The following parameters are specified when invoking the individual actions.
-Not all of these parameters are suppoted by every action; refer to the above table to see which parameters are supporte by which action.
+Not all of these parameters are supported by every action; refer to the above table to see which parameters are supported by which action.

 **bucket**: The `bucket` parameter is the name of the {{site.data.keyword.cloud_object_storage_short}} bucket.